brevitybuilder/brevity-plugin-starter/README.md

 # Brevity Plugin Starter

 This template provides a minimal setup to get a plugin added to Brevity.
-You can add schemas, blocks, and server actions.
+You can add blocks, server actions, and custom schemas.

 Publish via CLI or use `pnpm run publish-plugin`.

-## Blocks and actions
+## Blocks

-Blocks and actions let you create additional functionality for the editor.

-**Blocks** let you create new visual blocks you can add to the canvas.
+You can add new visual blocks users can include in the canvas and on their apps.
 You can create blocks in `src/blocks`.

 Blocks require the following information in `src/plugin-config.json`:
 - `name` - User-facing name (string)